 In this article, we will outline the exact steps for getting preapproved for a new mortgage loan, so you can confidently embark on your home buying journey.

 Step 2: Gather necessary financial documents.
-Lenders will require a variety of financial documents to assess your creditworthiness and ability to repay the loan.
+Lenders will require a variety of financial documents to assess your creditworthiness and ability to repay the DSCR Loans.
 Some of the essential documents you’ll need include:

 - Recent pay stubs

 - W-2 forms or 1099s from the past two years

 - Federal tax returns from the past two years

 - Bank statements from the past few months

 - Asset statements (e.g., retirement accounts, investments)